Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Results

-Furthermore, we evaluated the model's predictive ability in the internal validation set for individuals with clinically normal ECGs.
-The results showed that in this subgroup, the predictive AUCs for RCA, LM, LAD, and LCX were 0.793, 0.896, 0.707, and 0.765, respectively.
-These results are largely consistent with the model's performance in the full population within the internal validation set, indicating that even in individuals with superficially normal ECGs, the AI-ECG model can effectively identify the potential risk of severe coronary artery stenosis, highlighting its potential application value in screening for occult CAD.
+We further evaluated predictive performance in individuals with clinically normal ECGs, defined as ECGs interpreted as normal in physician diagnostic reports.
+In this challenging subgroup, the model maintained an AUC of 0.710 for identifying patient-level hemodynamically significant CAD, with vessel-specific AUC values of 0.693 for RCA, 0.620 for LM, 0.673 for LAD, and 0.716 for LCX.
+These results were broadly consistent with those observed in the full population, indicating that the AI-ECG model can detect the risk of patient-level hemodynamically significant CAD and vessel-specific hemodynamically significant stenosis even in individuals with apparently normal ECGs, thereby highlighting its potential clinical value for screening occult CAD.

-Meanwhile, we calculated the 95\% confidence interval for the AUC index of each blood vessel.
-The range of this interval effectively reflects the statistical reliability and stability of the model's predictive performance, further supporting the credibility of the model's discriminative ability.
+In addition, we calculated the 95\% confidence interval for the AUC of each vessel.
+These intervals further support the statistical reliability and stability of model discrimination.

+To account for potential differences between examination-level and patient-level evaluation, we additionally performed ROC analyses at both the CCTA examination level and the patient level, with the corresponding curves shown in Figure \ref{fig:validation} c.